Huangzizhou/microstructure_inflators/Documentation/faq.md

 I generally didn't run the optimization to completion (partially because the runtimes on HPC varied wildly; on the old cluster, some nodes would occasionally run 2-10x slower for no apparent reason).
 Instead, I searched through the optimizer output to find the best stress reduction among the iterates within some threshold distance of the target moduli.

-##### Q6: It seems that 'isosurface_inflator' is used to recover the final microstructure mesh (and not just the symmetry tet/triangle)?
+##### Q6: It seems that `isosurface_inflator/` can be used to recover the final microstructure mesh (and not just the symmetry tet/triangle)?
 If so, could you indicate how you run it, given the results from `WCSOptimization` (for both 2D and 3D)?

 Yes, you can use `isosurface_cli` to create a mesh for the optimal parameters (which you pass using the `--params` flag):